 Commercializing intellectual property often leads to business disputes.
 While we attempt to resolve business disputes in a cost-effective manner, sometimes litigation cannot be avoided.
 Our attorneys have decades of experience in litigating all types of intellectual property disputes in federal and state courts, including those involving patents, trademarks, copyrights, trade secrets and right of publicity, as well as disputes involving contracts, license agreements and joint venture agreements.

 - Successfully represented manufacturer of juvenile products in trade secret litigation against former management.

 - Served as trial counsel for Victorinox AG, the maker of the Original Swiss Army Knife, which resulted in the successful resolution during trial of rights to worldwide intellectual property.

-- Won a federal court trial for a worker’s compensation insurance carrier against a national competitor on claims of trademark infringement, establishing new precedent on the issue of harm in intellectual property infringement actions.
+- Won a federal court trial for an insurance carrier against a national competitor on claims of trademark infringement, establishing new precedent on the issue of harm in intellectual property infringement actions.

-- Successfully shut down a website and obtained transfer of the domain name that infringed our client’s trademarks and copyrights.
+- Successfully shut down websites and obtained transfers of domain names that infringed our clients’ trademarks and copyrights.

 - Our attorneys also routinely represent clients in opposition and cancellation proceedings and in appellate proceedings related to trademark registration before the Trademark Trial and Appeal Board (TTAB), and in Uniform Domain Name Dispute Resolution Policy (UDRP) administrative proceedings.